 One place for all homeschoolers to find information and support no matter your location is HSLDA – Home School Legal Defense Association.

-Research which type of homeschooling approach that you may be interested in using.
-There are a number of different ones along with different curriculum that follow them.
-In some provinces you require approval from the school board on the curriculum you use.
+Research which type of homeschooling approach you may be interested in using.
+There are a number of different ones along with a different curriculum that follows them.
+In some provinces, you require approval from the school board on the curriculum you use.

 There are a number of great curriculum to choose from, from boxed curriculum to picking and choosing those you think will work for you.
 Or unschooling, something completely different, no true materials needed.